alphagov/govuk-content-publishing-guidance/app/writing-to-gov-uk-standards/style-guides/a-to-z-style-guide.md

 Use 'fine' instead of 'financial penalty'.

-For example, “You’ll pay a £50 fine.”
+For example, "You'll pay a £50 fine."

-For other types of sanction, say what will happen to the user - you’ll get points on your licence, go to court and so on.
-Only say ‘civil penalty’ if there’s evidence users are searching for the term.
+For other types of sanction, say what will happen to the user - you'll get points on your licence, go to court and so on.
+Only say 'civil penalty' if there's evidence users are searching for the term.

 Describe what the user might need to do, rather than what government calls a thing.

 ### fire and rescue service

 Lower case.